naildown/restify-auth/README.md

   // when the user accesses server with a valid token at:
   //   day 1 to day 4, authorization is passed;
   //   day 5 to day 10, authorization is passed and a new issued token is sent to the client;
-  //   after day 11, authorization will be failed if the token has not been updated;
+  //   from day 11, authorization will fail if the token has never been updated;
 })
 ```